 I curse these spammers as I spend precious time clearing away the “good for nothing” messages from my inbox.

 I wonder why Maxis can’t just remove these “advertisements” from the messages to the itemized billing (which they charge me for).
 And if I need anything more information, I can always hop over to the internet.
 I don’t need a constant reminder via SMS too!

 So, it has been almost a routine for me to get spams from Maxis or from unknown senders and me spending time to clear these spams away.
 That is until recently, I saw an unfamiliar message in my inbox – what caught my eyes was the words “RM5.00”.
 It was worded (damn! talk about incomplete sentences) as:-

 RM5.00 bos atau saudara rawatan unggul seperti itu, tetapi juga menyokong kemenangan untuk mendapatkan para manula ini melakukan

 RM5.00 Prestasi kemampuan komunikasi saat ini sangat penting

 I decided to wait for the next day before I make the case against Maxis and get them to block these spammers (and perhaps in the process, block themselves too).
-I was angry for the unfair treatment that I was getting from my telco when it comes to paid SMSes.
-That is until my wife asked me what had happened and told me on what had really happened, rather sheepishly.
+I was angry for the unfair treatment that I was getting from my telco when it comes to paid messages that I did not want.
+That is until my wife asked me what had happened and then told me what had really happened, rather sheepishly.

 Now for the spam SMSes from own telcos…wonder when that will end?
 I am tired of recovering back my inbox.